Final approach: Final approach fix (FAF) and final approach point (FAP)

 VOR Approach to Runway 10 at Alicante–Elche Miguel Hernández Airport.
 Showing the FAF for this non-precision approach.

 ILS Approach to Runway 10 at Alicante–Elche Miguel Hernández Airport.
 Showing the FAP for this precision approach.

-ICAO operating procures describe the final approach segment as being the segment beginning at the final approach fix/point (FAF/FAP) and ending at the missed approach point (MAPt).
+ICAO operating procedures describe the final approach segment as being the segment beginning at the final approach fix/point (FAF/FAP) and ending at the missed approach point (MAPt).
 The FAF/FAP is generally either a co-located navigational aid beacon (for example a non-directional beacon) or known distance to a beacon (typically located at the aerodrome), which would identify the point for final approach to be commenced by the flying crew.
 The final approach point (FAP) is an equivalent point for a precision approach, where intermediate approach segment intercepts the glideslope of an instrument landing system.

 Under ICAO, The FAF and FAP are two different concepts, representing potentially two different altitude-distance points from the MAPt for different approaches to the same runway.
 However, the FAF and FAP share the same definition as being the point at which the final approach segment is commenced.
 For example, the FAF for the VOR+DME approach to Runway 10 at Alicante Airport is at 3600 feet and 9.5nm from the Alicante VOR/DME ("ATE") - whereas the FAP for the ILS approach to Runway 10 at the same airport is at 3300 feet and 9.5nm from the ILS/DME.

 Pragmatically, in an aviation world becoming less reliant on traditional navigational aid beacons, the FAF and FAP have come to be known as the same thing - accordingly, approach plates tend to mark the FAF/FAP with same symbol, typically with a cross symbol such as Maltese cross or cross potent.

 For example, in the United States, the final approach fix is marked on a NACO IAP by a lightning bolt symbol and on a Jeppesen terminal chart by the end of the glide slope path symbol.
 It is the point in space where the final approach segment begins on an instrument approach.
 The final approach point is a point on a non-precision approach and is marked by a maltese cross symbol.
 In the United States, where the approach navigation aid is on the field and there is no symbol depicted, the final approach point is "where the aircraft is established inbound on the final approach course from the procedure turn and where the final approach descent may be commenced".